How to enter

 All shortlistees will be offered one-to-one consultations with agents at PFD (subject to them not having an existing agent) who will provide editorial feedback and discuss the marketability of their work.

-For any queries about the Prize, please check the FAQs or contact our Executive Assistant at email@example.com
+For any queries about the Prize, please check the FAQs or contact our Development Coordinator at firstname.lastname@example.org

 Thinking of entering?

 Start writing!
-The Fiction Prize will be back in 2021.
+The Fiction Prize is back for 2021.
 Best of luck!